-Sleep apnea is a serious breathing disorder that is characterized by brief but often frequent interruptions during sleep.
+This serious breathing disorder is marked by brief but often frequent interruptions during sleep.

-If your airway becomes partially blocked, the palatal tissues vibrate, producing the sound we all know and recognize as snoring.
-Obstructive sleep apnea occurs when the airway is completely blocked for periods of time.
+In a partially blocked airway, the palatal tissues vibrate and produce the sound we all know and recognize as snoring.
+Obstructive sleep apnea happens when the airway is completely blocked for periods of time.

-As you might imagine, this condition has significantly negative effects on the physical, mental and emotional health of patients.
-There are many treatment options, including oral appliances and CPAP machines.
-In rare cases, surgery may be recommended.
-We’ll explain why in a bit.
+As you might imagine, this condition significantly negatively impacts a patient's physical, mental and emotional health.
+There are a range of treatment options, including oral appliances and CPAP machines.
+Surgery may be recommended in rare cases.
+We'll explain why in this post.

 How can sleep apnea impact my health?

 Tired, but can't sleep?
 Sleep apnea can lead to a range of serious mental and physical health conditions that can cause several symptoms, from interrupted sleep in the short term to leaving you at risk for cardiovascular disease, depression and eventually, premature death.